joejenett/kimmie/README.md

 # kimmie
-Kimmy's Corner - something new for someone I love dearly!
+Kimmie’s Corner - something new for someone I love dearly!